TYPO3-Documentation/TYPO3CMS-Reference-TCA/Documentation/ColumnsConfig/Properties/CommonMode.rst

    This is how the mode checkbox appears in the TYPO3 CMS backend:

    .. figure:: ../../Images/OverridePlaceholder.png
       :alt: Several fields with their placeholder override checkboxes
+      :class: with-shadow

         Several fields with their placeholder override checkboxes